Genivia/ugrep/README.md

                   search.

            -o, --only-matching
                   Output only the matching part of lines.
-If -b, -k or -u is specified, output each match on a separate line.
+Output additional matches on the same line with `+' as the field separator.
 When multiple lines match a pattern, output the matching lines with `|' as the field separator.
 If -A, -B or -C is specified, fits the match and its context on a line within the specified number of columns.